-Yaşar Kemal is another of Turkey’s leading writers who was a candidate for the Nobel Prize in Literature.
-The book follows the story of a young village boy named Memed, who endures the great cruelties of the local landowner.
-When his love Hatche is imprisoned while they both try to escape, Memed joins a band of brigands to plot out his revenge.
+Yaşar Kemal was one of Turkey’s leading novelists, and his debut novel landed him a nomination for the Nobel Prize in Literature.
+The book follows the story of a young village boy named Memed who endures great cruelty at the hands of the local landowner.
+When his love, Hatche, is imprisoned while they both try to escape, Memed joins a band of brigands to plot out his revenge.
 The author’s defining work, Memed, My Hawk is a lyrical epic of rural Turkey and its labourers.

-Born on Heybeliada in 1915, Aziz Nesin was certainly one of Turkey’s most important and prolific writers, penning over 100 books.
-Though jailed several times due to his political views, he still managed to be one of the few authors who made a living through his work.
-He established the Nesin Foundation in 1972, to help destitute children with shelter and education.
-His autobiography (in four volumes) expresses not only the life of a great writer but that of a whole country and its many difficulties.
+Born on Heybeliada in 1915, Aziz Nesin was one of Turkey’s most important and prolific writers, penning over 100 books.
+Though jailed several times due to his political views, he still managed to make a living through his work, which includes several short-story collections alongside memoirs and novels.
+His autobiography, published in four volumes, expresses not only the life of a great writer, but that of a whole country and its many difficulties.

-Orhan Veli Kanik, Oktay Rıfat, and Melih Cevdet (who had been friends since high school) wrote Garip: A Turkish Poetry Manifesto in 1941, marking the beginning of a new, radical movement in the country’s poetry, which deviated from the Turkish–Ottoman tradition of prosody.
+Orhan Veli Kanik, Oktay Rıfat and Melih Cevdet (who had been friends since high school) wrote Garip: A Turkish Poetry Manifesto in 1941, marking the beginning of a new, radical movement in the country’s poetry, which deviated from the Turkish–Ottoman tradition of prosody.
 Their individual works offer an essential glimpse into Turkish poetry that dared to include colloquialisms, completely changing the form for a new generation of writers.